yverenoir/order-management/Readme.md

 Run the tests with:
 `npm test`

-Run DB types generation with:
+Run DB types generation with (need to be logged in via supabase):
 `npm run db:types`

 ## Assumptions